Back to Bills

 Creates "Ukrainian guest status" for Ukrainians who entered the U.S. through the Uniting for Ukraine parole program (launched April 2022), granting them lawful status and employment authorization.
 Status expires 120 days after the Secretary of State certifies that hostilities in Ukraine have ceased and safe return is possible.
 Senate companion to H.R.
 2118, introduced by Sen. Durbin with bipartisan support from Sens.
 Rosen, Duckworth, Van Hollen, Blumenthal, Klobuchar, and Welch.

-Why This Bill Matters
+Why It Matters

 Over 200,000 Ukrainians entered the U.S. through the Uniting for Ukraine parole program.
 Without this bill, their legal status and work authorization could expire while the war continues, forcing them to return to an active war zone.
 This Senate bill, paired with H.R.
 2118 in the House, ensures Congress can act on both sides of the Capitol to protect these individuals.